pygate/pygate-webapp/README.md

-# pygate-flask
+# pygate-webapp
-A Filecoin Flask template app for Python developers
+A Filecoin Flask template application for Python developers

 # Installation
 * Clone files and cd to directory: